Shion1314/FProject_Backend/README.md

 ### Write a route that returns one instance from a model, and all instances associated with it in a different model

 The route to [`retrieve all favorites for the current user`](https://github.com/Shion1314/FProject_Backend/blob/main/Route/favorites.js#L16) returns the associated university of each of their favorites.

+## Extra Credit

+Passwords are hashed using [hooks](https://github.com/Shion1314/FProject_Backend/blob/main/Database/Model/User.js#L56-L71) in the `User` model.
+This ensures the password is always hashed when updating the password property.